mendix/docs/content/refguide/transient-objects-garbage-collecting.md

 ### 3.1 Exceptional Cases

+#### 3.1.1 Objects Associated with Current User or Session

-When non-persistable objects are associated to the current user or to the current session, they (including the non-persistable objects they associate) are not garbage collected.
+When non-persistable objects are associated to the current user or to the current session, they (and any non-persistable objects associated with them) are not garbage collected.
 As such, this can function as a way for objects to survive requests, although this should be used with care as it can easily lead to a growing state.

+#### 3.1.2 Objects Which Are Parameters of Web Pages

+Objects which are the parameter of a page which is closed in a web browser are only garbage collected after five new pages have been opened.
+This means that the end-user can use the back button in their browser (a limited number of times) and still see the same page they saw before, even if the parameter is non-persistable.

+{{% alert type="info" %}}
+This is not relevant in mobile apps as pages are not closed in the same way, and always remain alive.
+{{% /alert %}}

 ## 4 Tracking State Growth